-Uber’s scandal in 2017 showed how only focusing on performance can damage the reputation of a company.
-For those not familiar with the full story, Uber’s management team sacrificed the basic values of integrity and respect in a drive for short-term profits based on performance.
-Sure, you want to be profitable as a business, but profitability is not only about meeting performance targets.
+Uber’s scandal in 2017 showed how only focusing on performance can damage a company’s reputation.
+For those unfamiliar with the story, Uber’s management team sacrificed the fundamental values of integrity and respect to drive short-term profits based on performance.
+Sure, you want to be profitable, but profitability is not only about meeting performance targets.
 Profitability, more than anything else, is driven by motivation.
-To achieve great success you need to nurture extraordinary performance.
+To achieve great success, you need to nurture extraordinary performance.

 A motivated workforce

-If you don’t respect the needs of the person behind the employee number or role, you’re impacting performance negatively.
-Partly by the decline in productivity as a result of unethical behaviour, mostly as a result of the high, and expensive, staff turnover.
+If you don’t create a culture of respect and meet the needs of the person behind the employee number or role, you’re negatively impacting performance.
+This is partly due to the decline in productivity caused by unethical behaviour, mostly due to the high and expensive staff turnover.

 For extraordinary performance, you need highly motivated employees.